After moving 10 times in 11 years, getting rid of clutter became a way of life for our family.

 Spending $0.27 a day for a year seems like a great rental price for something that brought you joy.

-Realize though, that if you are no longer using the purse, you are NOT making money by simply keeping it.
-However, you can MAKE money by de-cluttering.
+Realize that if you no longer use the purse, you are not making money by simply keeping it.

 Do you feel guilty because it was a gift?

-Did your friend or family member expect you to hold onto it for all of eternity?
-Probably not.
+Did your friend or family expect you to hold on to it for eternity?